pharaun/work-logger/README.txt

 7) Add in edge checks on writing out the config, such as cannot write to the file and so forth

+8) Figure out how to deal with more than 1 file type, esp for "new" db, and probably spend some time cleaning up the controller/API a bit to seperate out the santize_filename function into two function, one for creating and one for opening databases